thoughtbot/ios-on-rails/book/iOS/add_an_event_view_controller.md

 If we want to be able to reuse cells using the `HUMEventCellIdentifier`, we have to register a class that the `tableView` will create or reuse an instance of when we call `dequeueReusableCellWithIdentifier:forIndexPath:`.
 We do this inside of `viewDidLoad`.

-### Linking the Add Button to the HUMAddEventViewController
+### Linking the Add Button to the HUMEventViewController

-Now that we have created a `HUMAddEventViewController` we can create and show the add view from the `HUMMapViewController`.
+Now that we have created a `HUMEventViewController` we can create and show the add view from the `HUMMapViewController`.
 Go back to the `HUMMapViewController`'s implementation file and add `#import "HUMEventViewController.h"` below the `#import "HUMMapViewController.h"` to import the header file we created in the previous section.

 Now we can replace the `-addButtonPressed` method to present a `HUMEventViewController`.
 When we press the "Add" button on top of the map view, we can either:

 1. Push a new `HUMEventViewController` onto the navigation stack managed by the `UINavigationController` we created in the `AppDelegate.m`.

-2. Present a new `HUMAddEventViewController` modally.
+2. Present a new `HUMEventViewController` modally.

 Having the `HUMMapViewController` present modally means the `HUMEventViewController` would animate sliding up from the bottom.